b-abarchi/Array-search-/README.md

-# C-codes
+# C Codes
-Beginners Codes for intro to C Programming.
+for intro to C Programming.